jj1lis/illumiGenerator/README_en.md

 ### Syntax

-the control function files are written according to the simplified-C grammar, such as:
+the control function files are written according to the simplified-C syntax, such as:

 ```